Patrick Alavi: History

-In the same year his track "The End" peaked at No. 1 in the Uk Buzz Charts presented on Pete Tong's Radioshow on BBC Radio 1.
+In the same year his track "The End" peaked at no. 1 in the UK Buzz charts presented on Pete Tong's radio show on BBC Radio 1.

 In 2007, his track "Gotta Move" under the project name "Turbofunk" (released on Data Records in the UK and N.E.W.S.
-Records in the Benelux) reached No. 79 in the Dutch Singles Charts and No.1 in the UK Buzz & Hype Charts.
-The track contains a sample of "Dancing in the Street" by Peter Jacques band.
+Records in the Benelux) reached no. 79 in the Dutch single charts and no.1 in the UK Buzz and Hype charts.
+The track contains a sample of "Dancing in the Street" by Peter Jacques Band.